uio-bmi/immuneML/docs/source/galaxy/galaxy_intro.rst

 #.
 Click 'All' to select all history items, or select just those files you want to include.

 #.
-Click 'For all selected...' > 'Build Dataset List' and enter a name for your dataset.
+Click 'For all selected...' > 'Build Dataset List' and enter a name for your collection.
 Your collection should now appear as a new item in the history.

 #.
 Click the 'operations on multiple datasets' button again in order to go back to the normal menu.